Mesquite Senior Softball Rules

 A runner may NOT be placed at first base for the purpose of setting up a double play.

-If the fifth run in an inning is on second or third with two out and there is no runner on first, the defense can require the offense to place a runner on first for the purpose of setting up a force or double play.
+If the fifth run in an inning is on second or third with two out and there is no runner on first, the defense can require the offense to place a runner on first for the purpose of setting up a force.

 The hitter shall decide if he/she wishes to be that runner and in essence accepts an intentional walk.
 If the hitter chooses to hit, the offensive team captain shall designate the runner to be placed at first.